 All of the following families of France bearing the Amyot surname (and in the case of one, the Amiot surname), however, were, in fact, related, namely, the Amyots de Courtempierre, the Amyots d'Inville, the Amyots de Moyencourt, the Amiots descended from Louis-Aspaïs Amiot, and the Amyots d'Albigny.
-As I will show, Nicolas Amyot of Paris, or, to be specific, of Melun, a suburb of Paris, and Marie Lamour (also known as Marguerite des Amours), his wife, were the most distant known ancestors of the Amyots de Courtempierre, the Amyots d'Inville, and the Amyots de Moyencourt; in other words, all of the Amyots of these three branches of the family descend from Nicolas Amyot and Marie Lamour.80
+As I will show, Nicolas Amyot of Paris, or, to be specific, of Melun, a suburb of Paris, and Marie Lamour (also known as Marguerite des Amours), his wife, were the most distant known ancestors of the Amyots de Courtempierre, the Amyots d'Inville, and the Amyots de Moyencourt; in other words, all of the Amyots of these three branches of the family descend from Nicolas Amyot and Marie Lamour.

-80 Miscellanea Genealogica et Heraldica, edited by Joseph Jackson Howard, Volume II (London: Mitchell and Hughes, 1898), pp. 26-27.
+&lt;sup>80 Miscellanea Genealogica et Heraldica, edited by Joseph Jackson Howard, Volume II (London: Mitchell and Hughes, 1898), pp. 26-27.

-The Amyot (Amiot) d'Albigny family was seated in Lyon, or somewhere in the vicinity of it.81 One Jean Amyot, a notary in 1430, and husband of Thomasse de Cuyselle, is presumed to be the most distant known ancestor of the Amyots d'Albigny.82 But between this Jean Amyot and the second most distant known ancestor of the family, Clement Amyot,83 a hundred years elapsed without the names of any intermediate ancestors being recorded.
+The Amyot (Amiot) d'Albigny family was seated in Lyon, or somewhere in the vicinity of it.
+One Jean Amyot, a notary in 1430, and husband of Thomasse de Cuyselle, is presumed to be the most distant known ancestor of the Amyots d'Albigny.
+But between this Jean Amyot and the second most distant known ancestor of the family, Clement Amyot, a hundred years elapsed without the names of any intermediate ancestors being recorded.
 It cannot be definitely stated, therefore, that Jean Amyot was, in fact, the most distant known ancestor of the Amyots d'Albigny: no record connects him to the others of that name.
-If Jean Amyot was not the most distant known ancestor of the Amyots d'Albigny, then that honorable distinction passes to Clement Amyot, husband of Françoise de l'Isle.84
+If Jean Amyot was not the most distant known ancestor of the Amyots d'Albigny, then that honorable distinction passes to Clement Amyot, husband of Françoise de l'Isle.

-Clement and Françoise had two sons, André Berod Amyot and Claude Berod (or Beraud) Amyot.85 Claude Berod Amyot married Marie de La Porte,86 and with her (or perhaps with Lucrèce de La Bessée, who was also married to Claude Berod Amyot or a Claude Berod Amyot) had André Amyot, baron d'Albigny, 'lawyer, and master of petitions in the Parliament of Dombes.'87 André Amyot, baron d'Albigny, married Antoinette de Bonnay,88 and together, before the death of André in 1666, they had two children, François and Geneviève.89 (In a passage subsequent to the one in which Geneviève is named as a daughter of André and Antoinette, another André Amyot is named,90 who at first glance might be thought a son of André and Antoinette; but since that André mentioned after Geneviève married one Geneviève Grabot in 1608,91 and since the André Amyot who married Antoinette de Bonnay died in 1666, it is improbable that the André Amyot who married Geneviève Grabot was the son of André Amyot and Antoinette de Bonnay.)
+Clement and Françoise had two sons, André Berod Amyot and Claude Berod (or Beraud) Amyot.
+Claude Berod Amyot married Marie de La Porte, and with her (or perhaps with Lucrèce de La Bessée, who was also married to Claude Berod Amyot or a Claude Berod Amyot) had André Amyot, baron d'Albigny, 'lawyer, and master of petitions in the Parliament of Dombes.'
+André Amyot, baron d'Albigny, married Antoinette

-81 Aimé Vingtrinier, Revue du Lyonnais, Recueil Historique et Littéraire, Tome XX (L. Boitel, 1875), p.
+&lt;sup>81 Aimé Vingtrinier, Revue du Lyonnais, Recueil Historique et Littéraire, Tome XX (L. Boitel, 1875), p.
 421.

-82 Aimé Vingtrinier, Revue du Lyonnais, p.
+Aimé Vingtrinier, Revue du Lyonnais, p.
 421.